Why are questions so powerful for engaging both our teams and customers?

-Socrates tested this with his teaching method, which is now frequently used in schools and universities (and in sales!) worldwide: The Socratic Method.
+Socrates is famous for asking questions as his teaching method, which is now frequently used in schools and universities (and in sales!) worldwide: The Socratic Method.

-In this post, you’ll learn the power of questions and question types that can help you engage your customer and connect them with your solution.
+In this post, we’ll discuss the power of questions and question types that can help you engage your customer and connect them with your solution.

 The Power of Questions